TIP1/Tip-sBakeHouse-v1.0.0/Readme.md

 **7. Unit Status Update Module** - Adds units to the curator-Zeus for editing, and also removes empty groups (from the scenario cache), allowing you to bypass the limit on the number of groups in the scenario.

-**Supports any mods (may be buggy with AI-mods, but with Vcom works fine), any OS, any map.
+**Supports any mods (may be buggy with AI-mods, but with VcomAI works fine), any OS, any map.
 I didn't tested it in MP*

 ***With love, your Tip <3***